 You can manually add a data silo at any time by clicking on the "Add Data Silo" button.

 The name and, where possible, an automatically-loaded logo of the data silo in your inventory.
-Any data silos added to your Data Inventory will also appear in Connected Services and vice versa.
-Any changes made in Data Inventory will also be reflected in Connected Services.
+Any data silos added to your Data Inventory will also appear in Integrations and vice versa.
+Any changes made in Data Inventory will also be reflected in Integrations.

 The person who is responsible for managing this data silo in your organization.
 Setting the Owner for a Data Silo here will be reflected everywhere in Transcend.

 The total number of datapoints housed in this data silo.
 Clicking on this field will show you the filtered list of datapoints associated with this data silo in the Datapoints tab.